jwlf42/JSnake/README.md

 # JSnake

-JSnake is a Snake game written in C for Windows, rendered with **Simple Draw (DDE)**.
+JSnake is a Snake game written in C for Windows, rendered with **Simple Draw (DDE)**

-The project focuses on a clean separation of game logic, animation, and rendering, plus robust handling of the external DDE-based renderer.
+The project demonstrates a modular architecture with an external DDE-based graphics process and runtime monitoring.

 ## Features
-- Classic Snake gameplay: movement, collisions, growth logic, and animation
+- Classic Snake gameplay
 - Score + persistent highscore
   - Highscore is stored in a small binary file (read/write)
-- Game states:
+- Game states architecture:
   - Menu, Ready, Running, Game Over, Options
 - Options menu:
   - Change the snake color at runtime